fivetran/fivetran_sdk/development-guide.md

 - Text Field: A standard text input field for user text entry.
 You can provide a `title` displayed above the field.
 You can indicate whether the field is `required`, and you may also include an optional `description` displayed below the field to help explain what the user should complete.
 - Dropdown: A drop-down menu that allows users to choose one option from the list you provided.
 - Toggle Field: A toggle switch for binary options (e.g., on/off or yes/no).
+- Conditional Fields: This feature allows you to define fields that are dependent on the value of a specific parent field.
+The message consists of two nested-messages: VisibilityCondition and a list of dependent form fields.
+The VisibilityCondition specifies the parent field and its expected value.
+The list of dependent fields defines the fields that will be shown when the value of the parent field provided in the setup form matches the Condition defined.

 ## Source Connector guidelines